eagle840/katacoda-labs/tcpdumpnc/step2.md

 in fact, lets try connecting to  googles dns service on UDP 53 (put the -u before the host)

 `nc -vv -u 8.8.8.8 53`{{execute}}

+should return: Connection to 8.8.8.8 53 port [udp/domain] succeeded!

 Next up, lets try a little port scanning with `-z`, and this time like tcpdump we'll use `-n` to suppress name resolution.
 The last argument here specifies the port range 1 to 30
 # WIP isn't resolving host02 - ip addr works